Bitter Gourd (Karela): Uses, Health Benefits, Side Effects

 Bitter melon is the best food that can be used for healthy and shiny hairs.
 The components in this vegetable (karela) such as zinc, vitamin C, and protein help to make your hair stronger and healthier.

-Application of bitter melon juice regularly to your scalp helps to can decrease hair fall and greying of hair, treat rough hair and split-ends, remove dandruff, and combat itchiness.
+The application of bitter melon juice regularly to your scalp helps to decrease hair fall & greying of hair, treat rough hair & split ends, remove dandruff, and combat itchiness.

 You can apply bitter melon juice directly to stop hair loss or mix it with some curd and massage on your scalp and hair for conditioning.